DocumentWDP-2

 7.1 Format Validation

-1. Starts with uppercase letter: [A-Z]
+1. MUST start with uppercase letter: [A-Z]

-2. Followed by 0-15 letters or digits: [a-zA-Z0-9]{0,15}
+2. MUST be followed by 0-15 letters or digits: [a-zA-Z0-9]{0,15}

-4. PascalCase convention (recommended but not enforced)
+4. SHOULD follow PascalCase convention (RECOMMENDED but not enforced)

 7.2 Validation Examples

-✓ API (all caps after first OK)
+API // all caps after first allowed - Valid

-✗ auth - Must start with uppercase
+auth // MUST start with uppercase - Invalid

-✗ 2Auth - Cannot start with digit
+2Auth // MUST NOT start with digit - Invalid

 7.3 Validation Regex